openshift/enhancements/enhancements/node-tuning/mixed-cpu-node-plugin.md

 It also modifies the cgroup`kubepods.slice/kubepods-pod<pod-id>/cpu.cfs_quota_us` value using the same formula.

+For cgroup v2 the same changes apply but with the respective to the API changes in v2, For example, cgroup v1 cpu.cfs_quota_us path:
+`/sys/fs/cgroup/cpu,cpuacct/kubepods.slice/kubepods-pod<pod-id>/crio-<container-id>.scope/cpu.cfs_quota_us`
+changes to:
+`/sys/fs/cgroup/kubepods.slice/kubepods-pod<pod-id>/crio-<container-id>.scope/cpu.max`

+However, the cpuset changes are done by changing directly the OCI spec.
+The interaction with cgroup is done by the low-level runtime, hence it's transparent to the plugin and does not require separate flow for cgroup v2.

 Shared CPUs append to Kubelet [reservedSystemCpus](https://kubernetes.io/docs/tasks/administer-cluster/reserve-compute-resources/#explicitly-reserved-cpu-list).
 This means that when the feature enabled, Kubelet's `reservedSystemCpus` composed of PerformanceProfile's `spec.cpu.reserved` + `spec.cpu.shared`.